matt-dray/r-analysis-template/ext/README.md

 # `ext/`

 * 'External' data goes sin this folder
-* Any data or other files sourced from elsewhere
+* Any data or other files sourced from elsewhere, like a model